ebu/ebu-tt-live-toolkit/docs/source/nodes_and_carriage_mechanisms.rst

 ----------------

-   The processing nodes are the key components of this package and facilitate several different use-cases laid out in the Node conformance section of EBU-3370.
+   The processing nodes are the key components of this package and facilitate several different use-cases laid out in the Node conformance section of the specification (EBBU Tech3370).
 A node can be a producer or a consumer or both.
 This requirement is fulfilled by the class structure depicted below.

    .. uml:: inode.puml